-This past week, I added two big features.
+This past week, I added two big features to Cushion.
 Not big in the sense of workload or scale, but big in terms of value.
 Both are incredibly useful and have personally made Cushion feel like a more serious contender.

 The first is archiving.
 Previously, every client, project, and invoice you created would always remain present, regardless of whether it were still active in your day-to-day.
 Nearing the end of the year, that 1-day project you worked on in January would still appear aside your current projects.
 Now, you have the ability to archive items.

 Archiving does two things.
 In the table view, archiving allows you to toggle the visibility of any archived item using a switch in the top left.
 In project forms and invoice forms, archived items are filtered from the dropdown menus.
 With this, you no longer need to sift through every project when creating a new invoice.